rdsea/bigdataplatforms/tutorials/streamingwithflink/README.md

 * setup Apache Flink in local machine
 * write streaming applications with Flink
 * run Flink streaming applications
-* change the application to run it on remote server
-* understand relationships between developers and platform providers through tools/supports

 >Note: there are many tutorials about Apache Flink that you can take a look in the Internet, e.g. [Apache Flink with in AWS](https://www.youtube.com/watch?v=4FIPt87A_qM)